 - For mathematical operations that require exact precision we use the tensor library.

 - Code should be documented and covered by tests.

 For interested researchers, we present some AMoDeus scenarios available for testing and extension.
-The links lead to working directories containing all necessary files that can be used with the sequence ScenarioPreparer, ScenarioServer and ScenarioViewer as explained above, and in the main GitHub repository.
+The scenarios can be generated using amodtaxi or amod's ScenarioGenerator resulting in basic settings.
+The resulting directories contain all necessary files that can be used with the sequence ScenarioPreparer, ScenarioServer and ScenarioViewer as explained above, and in the main GitHub repository.